Immmutable (March 2023 to Present): Head of Blockchain Research

 Ethereum Engineering Group Meet-up (December 2017 to Present): Organiser & Speaker

-Digital Finance Cooperative Research Centre (July 2022 – Present): Advisor
+Digital Finance Cooperative Research Centre (July 2022 – April 2023): Advisor

 I provide advice to Digital Finance Cooperative Research Centre (DFCRC) on crosschain protocols and Solidity contracts.